Analytical Methods, Practical Quantitation Limits, and Quality Assurance Unit

 Quality Assurance Unit (WSS Chemistry Laboratory)

-The Quality Assurance (QA) unit is responsible for establishing, implementing and coordinating a comprehensive Quality Assurance/Quality Control (QA/QC) program for environmental sampling and analyses performed by the WSS Chemistry Laboratory (Microbiology and Inorganic Chemistry and Organic Chemistry Branches).
-The QA/QC unit is dedicated to ensuring that environmental data operations are of a quality that meet or exceed requirements for informed decision making.
+The Quality Assurance (QA) unit is responsible for establishing, implementing and coordinating a comprehensive Quality Assurance/Quality Control (QA/QC) program for environmental sampling and analyses performed by the WSS Chemistry Laboratory (Central Lab and Asheville Regional Lab).
+The QA unit is dedicated to ensuring that environmental data operations are of a quality that meet or exceed requirements for informed decision making.
 This unit is responsible for providing information, guidance and expertise in quality control and regulatory compliance issues.

 A well-conceived QA program provides a sound framework for the generation of laboratory data that is scientifically valid, representative and legally defensible.
 The validity and reliability of the data generated by the WSS Chemistry Laboratory are assured by adherence to rigorous QA/QC protocols.
 The fundamental elements of the WSS Chemistry Laboratory's QA program include Standard Operating Procedures (SOPs), quality control practices, performance testing samples, internal and external audits and an ethics policy.

-The QA Officer for the WSS Laboratory branches is Norma (Lori) Good.
-For questions or more information, please contact Lori by telephone (919-733-3908, extension 256) or by email (firstname.lastname@example.org).
+The Laboratory Quality Assurance Officer for the Water Sciences Section is Norma Good.
+For questions or more information, please contact Norma by telephone (919-733-3908, extension 257) or by email (firstname.lastname@example.org).